 The relationship between Cascadia and globalization seems simple: According to Don Alexander in his article “Bioregionalism: The Need for a Firmer Theoretical Foundation” in the Journal of Ecosophy, bioregionalism’s tenets include favoring “locally and regionally diverse cultures as guarantors of environmental adaptation, in opposition to the trend towards global monoculture” (2).
 Elaborating on Alexander’s claim that bioregionalism opposes this “global monoculture,” Aarsand argues that “Bioregionalism as a movement wants to reorganize and decentralize the United States into ecologically sustainable regions” (8).
 Thus, beyond simply opposing globalization, Cascadian bioregionalism proposes an alternative way of organizing societies that contrasts with globalized societal structures.
-Cultural homogenization as a side-effect of globalization, while not a value held by bioregionalism, contributed to Cascadia’s existence in the first place: the region’s lack of religion (Eller 57), identity as the “Left Coast”—explained by Dimitri Neyt in his dissertation “West Coast Ecotopias,”—and emphasis on environmentalism all had to be widespread for bioregionalism to find a foothold (66).
-So globalization has become a co-creator of the Cascadia movement via its influence on Pacific Northwestern culture, but also a sounding board against which Cascadia can react and strengthen its own core ideology of grassroots activism, sustainability, and life on a local scale (Aarsand 18).
+Still, the cultural homogenization often induced by globalization, while not a value held by bioregionalism, has contributed to many of Cascadia’s core principles: the region’s lack of religion (Eller 57), its identity as the “Left Coast”—explained by Dimitri Neyt in his dissertation “West Coast Ecotopias”—and its emphasis on environmentalism all had to be widespread for bioregionalism to find a foothold (66).
+In this way, globalization has become a co-creator of the Cascadia movement via its influence on Pacific Northwestern culture, but also a sounding board against which Cascadia can react and strengthen its own core ideology of grassroots activism, sustainability, and life on a local scale (Aarsand 18).